 Watch most people using this machine in any gym however and you’ll see very few using it in a way that will achieve this.

 The most difficult part of the exercise is the last few degrees of extension.
-Instinctively most people will get in and out of this range as quickly as possible to avoid that.
+Instinctively most people will get in and out of this range as quickly as possible to avoid it.
 This is where we’re going to spend our time however.

-Leg extension machine isometric.
+Leg extension machine isometric

 First make sure the machine is set up correctly.
 This video will show you how.